- Strokes results from any disruption of blood flow to the brain prolonged enough to cause cell death and manifesting as focal neurological symptoms.

 - Hemorrhagic strokes are caused by blood leaking from blood vessels into brain tissue.

 - Ischemic strokes are caused by an occlusion of a blood vessel.
+Ischemic strokes are further subcategorized by mechanism or etiology of the stroke.

-- Ischemic strokes further subcategorized by mechanism or etiology of the stroke.
-Subcategories include: large vessel atherosclerosis, cardio-embolic disease, and small-vessel disease.
+- Subcategories include: large-vessel atherosclerosis, cardio-embolic disease, and small-vessel disease.

 - Other causes of strokes include hypercoagulability, dissection, sickle cell disease, among others.
 Approximately 25% are cryptogenic .

 There's more to see -- the rest of this topic is available only to subscribers.